-With the CBT Tools learning units can be accomplished, which actively arranges the most diverse aspects of working with the APIS IQ-RM Tools for the user.
-To the delivery includes modules, which introduces the operation of the software and the concepts of System FMEA.
+CBT-Tools are designed to undertake learning units that actively teach the user the different aspects of working with the APIS IQ-Software.
+The scope of supply includes modules that introduce the handling of the software and the concepts of the FMEA.